 Every seven years, an accrediting team visits the school to help with long-range goal setting and to review accuracy of an in-depth accrediting document.
 Interviews, building and programming reviews are done on-site.

-The last in-depth accrediting review will be completed in December, 2018.
+The last in-depth accrediting review was completed in December, 2018.
 Documentation of our 2018 accreditation status can be found in the school office and is available for review upon request.

 Scrip – Fundraising While You Shop!

 The SCRIP program lets people buy gift cards to area businesses at face value, and provides St. Anastasia Catholic School with a percentage of the profits.
 Parents are able to use a percentage of the SCRIP cards to defer tuition costs.
 Those with children attending St. Anastasia School or St. Anastasia Religious Ed.
 Program may participate in this program.
 A portion of the profit generated by your family’s purchases is credited to your tuition for the next fiscal/school year.
 For example, purchases made now until May 31st will be credited to the next school year.
-SCRIP is available in the parish office or after Masses all year long.
-Learn more about how the SCRIP program can be used to help offset the cost of tuition.
-Friends and family can participate as well.
+Family and friends can participate as well.
+Download and print the SCRIP form.

 - Give MN: An online giving option.
 On November 19th, 2020 donations will be matched up to $10,000 by other businesses.
 Your donations can start on November 1st and will be matched until November 14th.
 Give online at www.GiveMN.org.